 So, before trying to resolve any issue, find a safe and private place to talk.
 Do not choose the office of either party or a location near them.
 And while at this place, ensure that each party gets enough time to air out their views regarding the matter.

 After getting both parties to meet in a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
-Maybe your colleagues still study in college and can’t manage their work time.
-You can advise them to visit CustomEssayOrder and solve their issues in college.
 Give each party equal time to express their thoughts and concerns without favoring the other.
 Embrace a positive and assertive approach while in the meeting.
 If necessary, set ground rules.
 Taking this approach will encourage both these parties to articulate their thoughts in an open and honest manner as well as comprehend the causes of the conflict and identify solutions.

 After listening to the concerns of both parties, take time, and investigate the case.
 Do not prejudge or come up with a final verdict on the basis of what you have.
 Dig deeper and find out more about the happenings, involved parties, the issues, and how people are feeling.
 Have an individual and confident conversation with those involved and listen in a keen manner to ensure you comprehend their viewpoints.
 You can do so by summarizing their statements and replicating them back to them.
 Also, try finding any underlying conflict sources which may not be evident or noticeable at fast.